My Dog Skip (film): Release

+Home media

+My Dog Skip was released on DVD and VHS on July 11, 2000, by Warner Home Video.
+The film was released on Blu-ray on January 4, 2011, by Warner Home Video.

 The film opened at number 52 at the US box office with a gross of $62,633 in its opening five days.
 On its wide release, it moved up to number three at the US box office, with a gross of $5.9 million.
 It ended up grossing $34 million in the United States and Canada and $35.8 million worldwide, recouping its $7 million budget.
 It was also Warner Bros.'s first family film to be a success since Space Jam in 1996.
 The film was ranked at number four of Varietys "dollar for dollar" most profitable films of the year 2000.

 The movie remained in Varietys Top Ten video sales charts for five months after its video release.

 Reception

+Critical response

 Rotten Tomatoes gave the film a score of 73% from 82 critics.
 The site's consensus states: "Critics say My Dog Skip is cute, wholesome entertainment for the family.
 It's especially designed to appeal to your sentiment, but you might find yourself choking up just the same."
 Metacritic gave the film a score of 61 based on 26 reviews, indicating "generally favorable reviews".
-Roger Ebert gave the film 3 out of 4 stars.